 In June 2009 I provided Ten Time Management Tips …again designed to help you to be more effective.

 In September 2009 the blog entry was just called TIME and again talked about some peculiarities of getting everything done, that you need to get done!

 > IF you can be very effective, then you can get your work done in less time … that means more time for you.

 > IF you can be very effective then you can achieve more … which might mean promotions, more income just retain your job above everyone else … or any number of good things.

 > IF you can be effective then you can do more with your “personal time”.

-What can you do with a To Do List?
+Here are just 10 things that can you do with a To Do List.

-If there is ONE thing you can do to (a) improve your organizational skills, or (b) be more productive, it is to create and use a “TO DO List”.
+If there is ONE thing you can do to (a) improve your organizational skills, and (b) be more productive, it is to create and use a “TO DO List”.